 - collaborators may include Queensland-based SMEs and/or startups, customers or end users, universities, research institutes and other organisations that can contribute to the demonstration and commercial development of platform technologies

-- commit a 30% minimum portion of ITF Queensland Government and overall funding to be spent with Queensland SMEs and/or startups as part of the project (excludes funding spent on the lead applicant and partners e.g. salaries and on-costs etc)
+- commit a 30% minimum portion of ITF Queensland Government funding to be spent with Queensland SMEs and/or startups as part of the project (excludes funding spent on the lead applicant and partners e.g. salaries and on-costs etc)

 - have identified applications and growth paths for the platform technology, ideally across multiple sectors

 - commence within 90 days after the Queensland Government signs the application approval (Financial Incentive Agreement)

 - be completed within an agreed project timeframe up to a maximum of 3 years

 - have a distinct set of activities, with aims and outcomes achievable and reportable within set timeframes

 - undertake research and development, testing, demonstration trials or commercialisation of a platform technology or the convergence of platform technologies into new systems